Gladys Adventure

 Safaris

 The word safari is one of the Swahili words that has been incorporated into international usage.
-The meaning of the word is simply "trip".
+The Swahili meaning of the word is simply "trip".
 Outside of East Africa the meaning has become more specific to mean a trip offering wildlife viewing in the natural habitat.
 In Tanzania, with over 30% of its land being protected, this means that it is not difficult for a Tanzanian trip to be a safari.
 While safari destinations are to be found all over the country, Gladys Adventure has elected to stay focused close to our base in Moshi, Tanzania - "in the shadow" of Mt Kilimanjaro.
 We offer northern Tanzania safaris.
 But with the Serengeti and Ngorongoro Crater as the highlights along with several other solid destination choices, there is a great opportunity to see amazing sights.
 While the animals are amazing, so are the scenery and cultures.
-From the smoldering live volcano, Ol Doinyo Lengai, to the majestic crater walls in Ngorongoro Crater, tribal visit to the Maasai, watching the Hadzabe tribe on a hunt, visiting Olduvai Gorge... the possibilities are endless.
+From the smoldering live volcano, Ol Doinyo Lengai, to the majestic crater walls in Ngorongoro Crater, tribal visit to the Maasai, following the Hadzabe tribe on a hunt, visiting Olduvai Gorge... the possibilities are endless.

 Your Private Safari

 All our safaris are private safaris.
 We will never add others to join your safari.
 Your private safari can start on any day of the year that you like.
 Each participant will always have a window seat and each of our safari vehicles has a pop-up safari viewing roof and charging ports for small electronics.
 Our vehicles are equipped with food hampers which allow us to serve you hot lunches rather than the industry standard boxed cold lunches.
 We use Toyota Land Cruisers with an extended body customized for safari use.
 We have the number of vehicles and English speaking guides to accommodate group sizes from 1 person to more than 50 people.
+If you feel more comfortable with languages other than English let us know well in advance.
+We can possibly arrange for a guide speaking the language that you prefer.

 Gladys Adventure Fly-in Safaris